Pruthvirajcoder/delta-demo1/README.md

 # delta-demo1
-this is Demo for Git and Github
+this is Demo for Git and Github.